 All this is what has gone into my playlist.
 I didn’t include a lot of older music.
 I included older artists, and I included new artists emulating ’80s styles and techniques.
 I tried to put together a myriad of styles that when combined made a mood for the CYBERPUNK rebellion.

 Note: I didn’t include any hip-hop or rap.
 I tried working with artists like clipping. and JPEGMAFIA.
 I’ll end up making a playlist more focused on this.
 I was having a hard time blending in the energy they bring without it being incongruent, and while exploring it, I started making a new playlist.
 I have done a few other CYBERPUNK-oriented playlists already, so what is one more?

 The styles I’ve included center around hard EBM, industrial sludge, with some older artists doing newer music.
 I tried weaving in some higher tempo and heavier synthwave material.
 My guess is synthwave purists have specific micro-genres this material falls into but I can’t keep up with micro-genres anymore!

 Most of it is higher BPM.
-Some of it is straight up club and dance music.
+Some of it is straight-up club and EDM music.